-- Avis Preferred, a frequent renter rewards program that offers counter bypass at major airport locations and reward points for every dollar spent on vehicle rentals and related products; - Avis Preferred Select & Go, a service that allows customers at certain locations to select an alternate vehicle or upgrade their vehicle choice without visiting the rental counter; - Avis Signature Series, a selection of luxury vehicles including BMWs, Corvettes, Mercedes and Maseratis: - rental of portable GPS navigation units, tablets and in-dash satellite radio service; - availability of premium, sport and performance vehicles as well as eco-friendly vehicles, including gasoline/electric hybrids; - roadside assistance; - e-receipts; - a 100% smoke-free car rental fleet in North America: - electronic toll collection services that allow customers to pay highway tolls without waiting in toll booth lines; - amenities such as Avis Access, a full range of special products and services for drivers and passengers with disabilities: - Avis Interactive, a proprietary management tool that allows corporate clients to easily view and analyze their rental activity via the Internet, permitting these clients to better manage their travel budgets and monitor employee compliance with applicable travel policies; and - supporting online interactions with our customers through various mobile platforms, including an application for the Apple Watch and an updated Android application featuring voice-activated reservations.
+- Avis Now, a mobile application-enabled process that allows customers to reserve, confirm, choose or upgrade their car, add ancillary products, open and close or extend rentals, and, in the case of certain connected vehicles, lock and unlock the vehicle, using their smartphone or tablet device. - Avis Preferred, a frequent renter rewards program that offers counter bypass at major airport locations and reward points for every dollar spent on vehicle rentals and related products; - Avis Preferred Select & Go, a service that allows customers at certain locations to select an alternate vehicle or upgrade their vehicle choice without visiting the rental counter;

-Avis was named World's Leading Car Rental Company by the World Travel Awards in 2015, and was named the leading car rental company in customer loyalty in the Brand Keys Customer Loyalty Engagement Index for the
+- Avis Signature Series, a selection of luxury vehicles including BMWs, Corvettes, Mercedes and Maseratis; - rental of portable GPS navigation units, tablets and in-dash satellite radio service; - · availability of premium, sport and performance vehicles as well as eco-friendly vehicles, including gasoline/electric hybrids; - · roadside assistance; - e-receipts; - a 100% smoke-free car rental fleet in North America; - electronic toll collection services that allow customers to pay highway tolls without waiting in toll booth lines; - amenities such as Avis Access, a full range of special products and services for drivers and passengers with disabilities; - Avis Interactive, a proprietary management tool that allows corporate clients to easily view and analyze their rental activity via the Internet, permitting these clients to better manage their travel budgets and monitor employee compliance with applicable travel policies; and - supporting online interactions with our customers through various mobile platforms, including an application for the Apple Watch and an Android application featuring voice-activated reservations.

-16th consecutive year.
-In addition, Avis was named to the 2015 Brand Keys Loyalty Leaders List and received numerous other awards.
+Avis has been named the leading car rental company in customer loyalty in the Brand Keys Customer Loyalty Engagement Index for the seventeen consecutive years.
+In addition, Avis was named to the 2016 Brand Keys Loyalty Leaders List and received numerous other awards.